 - 1. Align the screw holes on the left fan (FAN2) with the screw holes on the system board and palm-rest and keyboard assembly. - 2.
-Replace the screw (M1.6x4) and the two screws (M2x4) that secure the left fan (FAN2) to the system board and palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x4) that secure the left fan (FAN2) to the system board and palm-rest and keyboard assembly. - 3.
+Replace the screw (M1.6x4) that secures the left fan (FAN2) to the system board and palm-rest and keyboard assembly. - 4.
 Connect the left fan cable to the system board.